robotwanggit/img2code/README.md

 #provide the saved weight file in previous training if you don't want to train from scratch
 train.py <input_dir> <output_dir> <use_generator:optional> <pretrained_model:optional>
 ```
+A light-weighted training dataset containing 100 image-token file pairs are provided.
+The full datasets containing 1500 training pairs can be downloaded [here](https://github.com/tonybeltramelli/pix2code.git)
+Using Tesla K80 GPU, it takes about 210 s to train one epoch on the light-weighted dataset with batch size 64 and context size 48.
 ## Evaluate training result
 ```
 #provide the <trained weight dir> which contains the saved model.
 Usually same as <output_dir> in the training stage